bearstech/pussh/README.md

 You may mix -i and -o freely.

-More interestingly, you can send and execute a command in one go (but it won't handle the dependencies for you, make sur your executable is self-contained or your host environment is compatible with the target ones) :
+More interestingly, you can send and execute a command in one go (but it won't handle the dependencies for you, make sure your executable is self-contained or your host environment is compatible with the target ones) :

     $ pussh -f servers -u my-deploy.sh args ...

-Most of the time the total time of execution is limited by the SSH connection establishement rate, and this rate is itself limited by the SSH agent.
+Most of the time the total time of execution is limited by the SSH connection establishment rate, and this rate is itself limited by the SSH agent.
 It is recommended to tune your rate for a specific host and stick to it.
 Exceeding rates generate strange connection errors (such as failed ssh-agent auths, 'no route to host', etc.).